 - keactrl Tool to start, stop, reconfigure, and report status for the Kea servers. - kea-dhcp4 The DHCPv4 server process.
 This process responds to DHCPv4 queries from clients. - kea-dhcp6 The DHCPv6 server process.
 This process responds to DHCPv6 queries from clients. - kea-dhcp-ddns The DHCP Dynamic DNS process.
 This process acts as an intermediary between the DHCP servers and DNS servers.
 It receives name update requests from the DHCP servers and sends DNS Update messages to the DNS servers. - kea-admin A useful tool for database backend maintenance (creating a new database, checking versions, upgrading etc.) - kea-lfc This process removes redundant information from the files used to provide persistent storage for the memfile data base backend.
-While it can be run standalone, it is normally run as and when required by the Kea DHCP servers. - perfdhcp A DHCP benchmarking tool which simulates multiple clients to test both DHCPv4 and DHCPv6 server performance.
+While it can be run standalone, it is normally run as and when required by the Kea DHCP servers. - kea-ctrl-agent Kea Control Agent (CA) is a daemon exposes a RESTful control interface for managing Kea servers. - perfdhcp A DHCP benchmarking tool which simulates multiple clients to test both DHCPv4 and DHCPv6 server performance.